 Moreover, the potassium in green beans helps balance sodium levels in your body, promoting healthy blood pressure.
 This mineral helps relax blood vessels, reducing strain on the cardiovascular system and lowering the risk of hypertension.

-How to Add Green Beans into Your Diet
+How to Add Green Beans to Your Diet

 The Bottom Line